 INFORMATION.
-An employment entity's acquisition, use, retention, or disclosure of medical information that is not genetic information about a manifested disease, disorder, or pathological condition of an employee does not violate this [act] even if the manifested disease, disorder, or pathological condition has or may have a genetic basis.
+An employment entity's acquisition, use, retention, or disclosure of medical information that is not genetic information about a manifested disease, disorder, or pathological condition of an employee or a family member of an employee does not violate this [act] even if the manifested disease, disorder, or pathological condition has or may have a genetic basis.